w3f/polkadot-wiki/docs/learn/learn-account-multisig.md

 Besides being user-friendly, Multix provides several benefits compared to the Polkadot-JS UI:

 - When one person creates the multisig account, all the signatories see the multisig account on their interface.
-- To confirm a transaction there is no need to pass around the call data.
+- There is no need to pass around the call data to confirm a transaction.
 Such information is retrieved from the chain and displayed to the users.
 - Thanks to the power of [pure proxies](../learn/learn-proxies.md#anonymous-proxy-pure-proxy), adding and removing signatories or adjusting the threshold is now possible without creating new